 New Delhi’s architecture is a symbol of British power and supremacy.
 The heart of New Delhi is Connaught Place (CP) with the British-designed colonial architecture.
-The Old Delhi, once the capital of Islamic India, different from New Delhi’s wide streets, is a labyrinth of narrow lanes lined with crumbling havelis, bazaars and formidable mosques.
+The Old Delhi, once the capital of Islamic India, is a labyrinth of narrow lanes lined with traditional havelis, bazaars and mosques.

 New Delhi is home to several historical sites and museums and three UNESCO World Heritage sites: Red Fort (Lal Qila), Humayun's Tomb and Qutub Minar.

 The Red Fort is a historic fort in the city and the main residence of the emperors of the Mughal dynasty for nearly 200 years.
 Every year on Indian Independence Day (August 15) the Prime Minister delivers a speech to the nation from the ramparts at the gate.

 The Humayun's Tomb is the tomb of the Mughal Emperor Humayun.
 It was the first garden-tomb in India and the symbol of Mughal architecture built in the 16th century.

 The Qutub Minar is a 73-metre (239.5 feet) tall minarete built in 1193.It is considered the highest tower in India.

 Other recommended sites to see: India Gate, Lodhi Garden, Lotus Temple, Gurudwara Bangla Sahib, Jama Masjid, Lakshmi Narayan Temple (Birla Mandir), Swaminarayan Akshardham Temple, Kingdom of Dreams, etc.